dhamidi/smolcode/codegen/docs.md

 -   `GenerateCode(instruction string, existingFiles []File, desiredOutputFiles []DesiredFile) ([]File, error)`:
     -   Takes a natural language `instruction`, a slice of `existingFiles` (for context), and a slice of `desiredOutputFiles` specifying what to generate.
     -   For each `DesiredFile` in `desiredOutputFiles`:
-        -   It will make a separate API request using a Go function call (likely managed by a `sync.WaitGroup` for concurrency).
+        -   It will make a separate API request for each `DesiredFile` using a Go routine, managed by a `sync.WaitGroup` for concurrency.
-        -   This request is made by calling a function (e.g., `makeSingleFileAPIRequest` in `api.go`).
+        -   This request is made by calling the `makeChatCompletionsRequest` function in `api.go`.
-        -   The request to `makeSingleFileAPIRequest` will include:
+        -   The request to `makeChatCompletionsRequest` will include:
             -   The overall `instruction`.
             -   The full content of all `existingFiles`.
             -   The list of all `desiredOutputFiles` (paths and descriptions).
             -   The specific `DesiredFile` (path and description) currently being generated.
-    -   The `makeSingleFileAPIRequest` function (in `api.go`) returns the deserialized API response.
+    -   The `makeChatCompletionsRequest` function (in `api.go`) returns the entire deserialized `APIResponse` object.
     -   `codegen.go` then takes the raw content from the LLM's response (which should *only* be the file content) and uses it as the `Contents` for the corresponding `File` struct.
     -   Returns a slice of `File` structs representing the generated code and an error if any occurred during the process (e.g., if any of the concurrent API calls fail).
 -   `Write(files []File) error` (remains similar):